ajmcf52/chitchat/dev_notes/diary.md

 I, more or less, know what needs to be done.
 I just think I need to step away for a bit and come back fresh after some exercise, so I can potentially chip away some more before going to bed tonight.
 If not, I will certainly be putting in more hours tomorrow.
 Tonight would be good though.

 Out.

+---

+## Tired, but trucking away.

+### Friday, August 26th 5:04PM PST

+---

+Body is in need of a really good sleep tonight, so that is what I aim to provide it with.

+Code is on track to being good and workable, it is simply in a state of experiencing large change that is difficult to measure and observe.
+I will be in a much better spot to report on the changes tomorrow after some food and rest.

+2 more hours logged today.